 HSA Medical Option HRA Medical Option

 In-Network Out-of-Network In-Network Out-of-Network

 Network/Provider Choice You can go to any doctor you choose, but your benefits will be higher when you use In-Network providers.
 Utilizes the Blue Cross and Blue Shield of Texas (BCBSTX) PPO Network

 Deductible

 You Only

 Family

 Coinsurance Maximum Refer to Your Guide to Benefits that you receive as a new hire and each year during Annual Enrollment for specific information.
 1.

 You Only

-Family ou o y ou. - aag /aae.
+Family 3 d 3 . g /aae.

 Out-of-Pocket Maximum

 You Only

 Family

 Plan Pays